-For asbestos materials that are still intact, an operations and management (O&M) plan can be developed to manage it in place, with periodic inspection of conditions, and air quality assessment to determine if asbestos has become airborne.
+For asbestos materials that are still intact and disturbed asbestos is not present, an operations and management (O&M) plan can be developed to manage it in place, with periodic inspection of conditions, and air quality assessment to determine if asbestos has become airborne.

 The 1986 Asbestos Hazard Emergency Response Act (AHERA), which applies to all public school districts and nonprofit private K-12 schools, requires reinspection of any asbestos-containing materials every three years.

 The Environmental Protection Agency (EPA) also mandates training for school custodial and maintenance staff whose work puts them at risk of disturbing asbestos containing building materials.